 ♣ Chez Gordy ‘Diabetic Apple Pie’ Info:

-- Sugar levels from Xlear Xylosweet Xylitol (a non-GMO product) is from sugar alcohol and do not calculate as sugars in the nutritional info below.
+- Sugar levels from Xlear Xylosweet Xylitol (a non-GMO product) are from sugar alcohol and do not calculate as sugars in the nutritional info below.

 - Replace Xylitol with Stevia – if you use Stevia leaf powder replace the amount of Xylitol with 1 teaspoon of Stevia (per stevia.com).